 Legal issues relating to resident discipline are most likely to focus on due process and fair and equitable treatment.
 There should be adequate documentation of why remediation was necessary, the process, and the outcomes.
 Institutional policy should be followed, in addition to any other applicable policies.
-Involvement of the GMEC and legal counsel at an early stage can help a program director through the process eligibility imply that minimum requirements are met and that the trainee is ready to practice competently and independently.
-If a resident demonstrates lack of competence or incompetence with the behaviors, knowledge, or skills necessary for practice, a remediation plan must be developed, implemented, and completed prior to program completion to ensure that graduates have the skills to avoid endangering the public.
+Involvement of the GMEC and legal counsel at an early stage can help a program director through the process.